 Pursuant to N.J.S.A.
 52-34-15, by signing the contract, the contractor/vendor warrants and represents that the agreement has not been solicited, secured, or perpared direclty or indirectly, in a manner contrary to the laws of the State of New Jersey and that said laws have not been violated and shalll not be violated as they relate to the procurement or the performance of the agreement by any conduct, including the paying or giving of any fee, commission, compensation, gift, gratuity or consideration of any kind directly or indirectly, to any state employee, officer of official.

 The contractor./vendor shall notify the College in writing of any interest in, or association with, any Contractor, subcontractor, and material supplier, or manurfacturer or other party which has any interest in this project as soon as the potential for such nterest is reasonably foreseeable.

 N.J.S.A.
 52-34-19 makes it a misdemeanor to offer, pay or give any fee, commission, compensation, gift or gratuity to any person employed by the College.
-It is the policy of the College to treat the offer of any gift or gratuity by any company, its officers or employees to any person employed by the Richard Stockton College of New Jersey as grounds for debarment or suspension of such company from submitting proposals on and providing work or mateirals on State contracts.
+It is the policy of the University to treat the offer of any gift or gratuity by any company, its officers or employees to any person employed by the Stockton University as grounds for debarment or suspension of such company from submitting proposals on and providing work or mateirals on State contracts.

 All contracts for goods, professional services and general services are required to comply with Pursuant to N.J.S.A.
 10:5-31 et seq., N.J.A.C.
 17:27 Under these statutory provisions the contractor or subcontractor, where applicable, shall not discriminate against any employee or applicant for employment because of age, race, creed, color, national origin, ancestry, marital status, affectional or sexual orientation or sex and shall comply with the approved Affirmative Action Regulations of the State.